Gale Garnett: Biography

 Riding the success of "We'll Sing in the Sunshine", which won a 1965 Grammy for Best Folk Recording, sold over one million copies thus gaining gold disc status, Garnett continued to record through the rest of the 1960s with her backing band the Gentle Reign.
 Her follow-up to "We'll Sing in the Sunshine", "Lovin' Place", was her only other single to chart in America.
-She appeared twice on ABC's Shindig! and The Lloyd Thaxton Show at the height of her singing fame in the mid 1960s.
+She appeared twice on ABC's Shindig! and The Lloyd Thaxton Show at the height of her singing fame in the mid-1960s.

-Garnett delivered a notable performance in the Rankin-Bass feature Mad Monster Party in the late 1960s, with the memorable tunes "Our Time to Shine" and "Never Was a Love Like Mine."
-At this period she had begun to be more influenced by the counterculture, and had embraced psychedelic themes to some extent.
-In the late 1960s she recorded two albums of psychedelic-inflected music with the Gentle Reign.
+Garnett delivered a notable performance in the Rankin-Bass feature Mad Monster Party? in the late 1960s, with the memorable tunes "Our Time to Shine" and "Never Was a Love Like Mine".
+At this period, she had begun to be more influenced by the counterculture, and had embraced psychedelic themes to some extent.
+In the late 1960s, she recorded two albums of psychedelic-inflected music with the Gentle Reign.

-In 1975, Garnett participated in an Off-Off Broadway theater production of Starfollowers in an Ancient Land, written and directed by H. M. Koutoukas, at the La MaMa Experimental Theater Club in New York City's East Village.
+In 1975, Garnett participated in an off-off-Broadway theater production of Starfollowers in an Ancient Land, written and directed by H.M.
+Koutoukas, at the La MaMa Experimental Theatre Club in New York City's East Village.
 Garnett performed in the cast, and also co-wrote the music for the production with Tom O'Horgan.

 Later career

-Although Garnett had retired from the music business by the 1980s, she continued occasionally appearing in feature films (including the 2002 sleeper hit My Big Fat Greek Wedding) and on television shows, usually in supporting roles.
+Although Garnett had retired from the music business by the 1980s, she continued occasionally appearing in feature films (including the sleeper hit My Big Fat Greek Wedding (2002)) and on television shows, usually in supporting roles.

 In subsequent years, she branched out into journalism, writing essays, columns, and book reviews for various newspapers and magazines.
 She also wrote and performed two one-person theater pieces, Gale Garnett & Company and Life After Latex.

 Garnett also did the voice of the "Mother KOIT" liners for KOIT-FM (93.3 FM) in San Francisco in the mid to late 1960s during its progressive rock formatted era (1968–1970).